manuelnongba/PharmaPro/README.md

 npm start
 ```

-This will start both the Node.js and React Server with concurrently.
+This will start the Node.js server and React with concurrently.